Giulio-jpg/ProShoot-to-Survive/README.md

 It is possible, however, to pick up a power up that makes bullets homing for a certain period of time, in which case their movement must change.

-Before firing, the closest enemy within the player's range of vision is found and the bullet will be bound to follow him.
+Before firing, the closest enemy within the player's range of vision is found and the bullet will be bound to follow him

 ``` cs
 private void HomingMovement()